 - Expected volatility.
-Since a public market for our common stock did not exist prior to our initial public offering in July 2020 and, therefore, we do not have an extensive trading history of our common stock, we estimated the expected volatility based on the volatility of similar publicly-held entities (guideline companies) over a period equivalent to the expected term of the awards.
+Since a public market for our common stock has not existed and, therefore, we do not have a trading history of our common stock, we estimated the expected volatility based on the volatility of similar publicly-held entities (guideline companies) over a period equivalent to the expected term of the awards.
 In evaluating the similarity of guideline companies to us, we considered factors such as industry, stage of life cycle, size, and financial leverage.
 We intend to continue to consistently apply this process using the same or similar guideline companies to estimate the expected volatility until sufficient historical information regarding the volatility of the share price of our common stock becomes available. - Expected term.
 We estimate the expected term using the simplified method, as we do not have sufficient historical exercise activity to develop reasonable expectations about future exercise patterns and post-vesting employment termination behavior.
 The simplified method calculates the average period the stock options are expected to remain outstanding as the midpoint between the vesting date and the contractual expiration date of the award. - Risk-free interest rate.
 The risk-free interest rate is based on the U.S. Treasury yield curve in effect at the time of grant for maturities corresponding with the expected term of the option. - Expected dividend yield.
 We have never declared or paid any dividends and do not presently plan to pay dividends in the foreseeable future.
 Consequently, we use an expected dividend yield of zero.